pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/prminterface/ns-prminterface-prm_interface.md

 A pointer to a system-defined routine to query for the presence of a specific PRM handler.
 For more information, see [PRM_QUERY_HANDLER](./nc-prminterface-prm_query_handler.md).

 ## -remarks

+All members of this structure, with the exception of Version, are pointers to functions that drivers use to perform PRM operations.
+Drivers obtain these pointers by calling the [**ExGetPrmInterface**](./nf-prminterface-exgetprminterface.md) routine.

 ## -see-also